HamzaHandanagic/background-jobs-in-dotnet/BackgroundJobs/BackgroundJobs.HostedService/README.md

 In this case RepeatingWorkerService is going to run each 2 seconds and do some repeatable work.
 Task.Delay approach here is not optimal.
 There are  timers in .NET like System.Threading.Timer which can be used for this.
 This timer works by executing a single callback on a thread pool at regular intervals.
 These timers are tricky: they are using callbacks, they can cause memory leaks and there is a small loss of a few miliseconds.
 Accuracy is an issue.

 .NET 6 introduced new .NET Timer called **PeriodicTimer** which should be used in these cases of repeatable cases.
 This timer will still have a few milliseconds difference from a round second, but in each repeat PeriodicTimer will try to compensate for the difference in time.
 Also, with PeriodicTimer we can cancel a timer before it completes its intended executions, i.e., when conditions change and we need to halt the operation.

+*NOTE*: This timer is intended to be used only by a single consumer at a time: only one call to WaitForNextTickAsync(CancellationToken) may be in flight at any given moment